cilcoberlin/wp-class-blogs/class-blogs/readme.txt

 6. The word-count options and information page

 == Changelog ==

+= 0.5 =
+* Better detection of the page being viewed.
+* Pages created by plugins are now public but excluded from nav bars.
+* New YouTube class playlist shortcode for showing the playlist on any page.
+* Student blog links widget no longer available when not running multisite.
+* Sitewide post-like data (pages, attachments, etc.) is no longer tracked.
+* Added screenshots.
+* More robust fetching of student information.
+* Student posts and comments widgets now exclude professor-created data.
+* Word counter dashboard widget is now properly shown to non-multisite students.

 = 0.4 =
 * Restructed to run as a standard or network-only plugin.